 1: Joe Mauer dons catcher's gear for one last time (9/30/18)

 A lot of things needed to go right, and an array of carefully crafted plans had to reach fruition, for Mauer's farewell to play out as it did.
 Dan Hayes meticulously detailed the story for The Athletic, and it's one of my favorite things he's written.

 When everything fell into place on the final day of the 2018 season, pure magic was the result.
-Mauer hadn't explicitly confirmed he was playing his last game as a big-leaguer, but that sense was palpable throughout the afternoon, and became crystal-clear in the bottom of the ninth inning.
+Mauer hadn't explicitly confirmed he was playing his last game as a big-leaguer, but that

 With the Twins leading 5-4, Mauer stepped onto the diamond in catcher's gear for the first time in more than five years.
 He tearfully saluted fans during a lengthy ovation, received one pitch from Matt Belisle, and then walked off Target Field into the proverbial sunset, leaving behind an extraordinary 15-year career.

 Mauer's best days came in the Metrodome, no doubt.
 When Target Field was built, he was widely viewed as the best player in the AL, if not in all of baseball, a distinction he wouldn't hold onto for long.
 In the eyes of many, the portion of his career spent in Target Field will always be associated more with bilateral leg weakness and concussions and production that failed to live up to his mega-contract, signed a month before the park opened.

 But don't overlook the many moments he left his mark on Target Field.
 There was the